forfudan/MojoMiji/src/miji/move/examples.md

 :::

-::: info Speed comparison with C and Rust
+:::::: info Speed comparison with C and Rust

 Now you know that Mojo is much faster than Python.
 You may wonder how the performance of Mojo is compared to C and Rust.
 So I also implement the same code in C and Rust.

 To give some stress to these languages, I increase the number of Fibonacci numbers to ***50*** (Do not do this in Python unless you want to take a long shower 😉).

-The C code is as follows:
+The C, Rust, Mojo, and Python codes are as follows:

+::: code-group

 ```c
 #include <stdint.h>